unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ### How to build syntax tree

-When content needs to be created or added, it’s often useful to build new syntax trees, or fragments of syntax trees.
-This can be easy to do with plain JSON, unified also offers some utilities for building trees with hyperscript or JSX.
+It’s often useful to build new (fragments of) syntax trees when adding or replacing content.
+It’s possible to create trees with plain object and array literals (JSON) or programmatically with a small utility.
+Finally it’s even possible to use JSX to build trees.

 #### JSON

-Often a tree can be created with plain JSON, for example:
+The most basic way to create a tree is with plain object and arrays, such as:

 ```ts
 const mdast = {